rejojer/PageIndex/README.md

+# 📄 PageIndex

-# 📄 PageIndex: Document Index System for Reasoning-based RAG
+### PageIndex: Document Indexing System for Reasoning-based RAG

 Are you frustrated with vector database retrieval accuracy for long professional documents?
-Traditional vector-based RAG relies on semantic *similarity* rather than true **relevance**.
-But what we really need in retrieval is *relevance* — which requires **reasoning**.
+Traditional vector-based RAG relies on semantic *similarity* rather than true *relevance*.
+But what we really need in retrieval is **relevance** — which requires **reasoning**.
 When working with professional documents that demand domain expertise and multi-step reasoning, similarity search often falls short.

 **Reasoning-based RAG** offers a better alternative: enabling LLMs to *think* and *reason* their way to the most relevant document sections.
 Inspired by *AlphaGo*, we propose to use  **tree search** to perform structured document retrieval.